zdandrew/Connect4-Game-Java-Swing/README.md

   3. File I/O - The current state of the board can be saved by writing the data to a file.
   Then the data can be loaded back by reading the data in the file.

-  4. Testable Component - JUnit tests were created to test the hasWinner function in the Board class.
+  4. Testable Component - JUnit tests were created to test the Board's hasWinner function in the Board class.